 While swallowing air would be unlikely to make farts smell bad, it may well significantly increase the amount of gas.
 There’s much more details in the post on how to stop swallowing air.

 Also keep in mind, when asking the question ‘what causes flatulence?’, anything that you can do to improve digestion, can also lead to a reduction in intestinal gas and farting.

-One step at a time, you can greatly reduce or eliminate the causes of flatulence in your diet and behaviour.
-The end result will be better digestion, a healthier body and greater sense of well-being in general.
+One step at a time, you can discover and then greatly reduce or eliminate the causes of flatulence in your daily diet and behavior.